-- 1. Anesthesia care is documented on an anesthetic record and uploaded to Theater Medical Data Story (TMDS). - 2.
+- 1. Anesthesia care is documented on an anesthetic record and uploaded to Theater Medical Data Story. - 2.
 Trauma patients in the OR maintain a body temperature > 36°C during surgery. - 3.
-Anesthesia following major trauma will be induced and maintained with less than 20% drop in initial blood pressure. - 4.
-Patients undergoing massive transfusion will receive blood products in 1:1:1:1 ratio (plasma:platelets:RBC: cryoprecipitate). - 5.
-Calcium chloride or calcium gluconate is administered to patients who have received: one unit and after every 4 units of red blood product transfused. - 6.
+Anesthesia following major trauma will be induced and maintained with less than 20% drop in initial blood pressure. - Patients undergoing massive transfusion will receive blood products in 1:1:1:1 ratio (plasma:platelets:RBC: ). - 5.
+Calcium is administered to patients who have received: one unit and after every 4 units of red blood product transfused. - 6.
 Antibiotics are administered to all patients prior to initiation of surgery incision.